All Episodes

 Now, when does life begin?

-Well, everybody's gonna have to make up their own mind on that.
+Well, everybody's going to have to make up their own mind on that.

-What I would prefer is an educated population where people understand consequences for their many decisions because everybody has a choice in the process of leading up to the act that causes the baby to be born, or one some type of embryo to be formed.
+What I would prefer is an educated population where people understand consequences for their many decisions because everybody has a choice in the process of leading up to the act that causes the baby to be born or some type of embryo to be formed.

 And there are ways to prevent it.